oscar-system/oscar-website/blogs/_posts/2018-06-15-AbstractAlgebra.md

 AbstractAlgebra.jl is a package that most, if not all, Julia components of OSCAR will use.
 It spells out the common interfaces that are required for generics to work.
 Then it provides the generic algorithms back to those other systems.
+This is possible because of the ability to [embed](https://docs.julialang.org/en/stable/manual/embedding/) Julia in native programs.

 ## Scratch an itch